 Equally, it saves us millions of pounds because we can avoid unnecessary maintenance.
 By knowing the condition of the track, we can predict and prevent faults before they occur.
 This allows us to target our efforts where they are most needed.

-Asset Information Services operates the NMT.
+Our Route Services team operates the NMT.
 The on train technicians monitor the equipment and can close railway lines and order an immediate fix if needed.
 The train supplements the work of our track patrol specialists who carry out further inspections, following up on faults found by the NMT.

 Measuring with the NMT gives the most accurate data as the train affects the track in the same way as a passenger train.